yearn/yearn-devdocs/docs/getting-started/products/iron-bank/collateral-and-reserve-factor.md

 ## Introduction

 The Iron Bank provides a lending service both to users and protocols.
 For protocols that are whitelisted this can be zero-collateral loans.
 For users, this will be an overcollateralised loan.
+Unlike [Yearn Vaults](https://docs.yearn.finance/getting-started/products/yvaults/overview), Iron Bank doesn't have automatic investment strategies and is a product that involves risk management from the user side in order to avoid losses or liquidations.

 ## Collateral & Reserve Factor